-ON BOUNDARIES: Because tuning into and feeding off one another's creative force is so important, I tend to be gentle, attentive, and giving (take your head out of the gutter Mike!).
+ON BOUNDARIES: Because tuning into and feeding off one another's creative energy is so important, I tend to be gentle, attentive, and giving (take your head out of the gutter Mike!).
 I put a lot of effort into developing a sincere rapport with each person I collaborate with.
 For this reason, I find that I REALLY enjoy working with the same people again and again.
 HOWEVER, as of late, I have found that my friendly demeanor and comfort with my body can send mixed messages, so let me be clear: I am here for a higher purpose than sexual desire!!!
 I am an open book.
 The way I interact with you is the way that I interact with everybody.
 More importantly, I am in a wonderful, long term, COMMITTED relationship with a man I hope to marry.
 And, finally, whether I am shooting with you for the first time or the twentieth time, DO NOT EVER ask me to spread my legs!
 This is deeply offensive to me.
 (Read that sentence again.)
 Crass AND negative, I know, but experience screams that this must be addressed very directly.
 I work hard.
 Very hard.
 I absolutely love this work.
 I am not here hang out, to talk leisurely on the phone with you, or to entertain you (outside of the 'work').
 I aim to create the conditions for successful powerful creative collaborations.